Evaluating General-Purpose AI with Psychometrics: Acknowledgments and Declarations

 \section{Acknowledgments and Declarations}

-The authors would like to thank Jinyan Fan, Marija Slavkovik, Clemens Stachl, Meng Li, Li Dong, Jindong Wang, and Lidong Zhou for the insightful discussions.
+\textbf{Acknowledgements}.
+The authors would like to thank Jinyan Fan, Marija Slavkovik, Clemens Stachl, Alina A von Davier, Xiangen Hu, Yu Lu, Bryan Maddox, Mengxiao Zhu, Meng Li, Li Dong, Jindong Wang, Igor Sterner, Greg Serapio-Garc\'{\i}a, Peter Romero, Fengli Xu, Fernando Mart\'{\i}nez Plumed, and Lidong Zhou for the discussions and comments on early versions of the manuscript.
 This work was supported by the National Natural Science Foundation of China (Grant No. 62377003) and the Microsoft Research Asia Collaborative Research Program (FY23-Research-Sponsorship-422, ``The convergence of assessing human and big model capabilities'').
 This work was also funded by the EU (FEDER) and Spanish grant RTI2018-094403-B-C32 funded by MCIN/AEI/10.13039/501100011033, CIPROM/2022/6 funded by Generalitat Valenciana, EU's Horizon 2020 research and innovation program under grant agreement No. 952215 (TAILOR), US DARPA HR00112120007 (RECoG-AI) and Spanish grant PID2021-122830OB-C42 (SFERA) funded by MCIN/AEI/10.13039/501100011033 and ``ERDF A way of making Europe".
-LS and DS gratefully acknowledge financial support from Invesco through their philanthropic donation to Cambridge Judge Business School.
+L.S. and D.S. gratefully acknowledge financial support from Invesco through their philanthropic donation to Cambridge Judge Business School.

+\textbf{Author contributions}.
+L.S., F.L., and X.X. jointly supervised this work.
+F.L. and X.X. initiated the project.
+X.W., J.H.O., D.S., L.S., F.L., and X.X. conceived the idea and formulated the structure.
+X.W. and L.J. drafted early versions of the manuscript.
+All authors were involved in the subsequent discussions and contributed significantly to the refinement of the manuscript.

+\textbf{Competing interests}.
+The authors declare the following competing interests: At the time of writing, X.W. and X.X. were employees of Microsoft Research Asia and may own stock of Microsoft as part of the standard compensation package.
+Other authors declare no conflict of interest.

-The authors declare no conflict of interest.
-All the icons and images in the paper are generated by using \href{https://bing.com/create}{Image Creator in Bing}.
+\textbf{Additional information}.
+Correspondence and requests for materials should be addressed to L.S., F.L., and X.X.
+A preprint of this paper is available from \url{https://arxiv.org/abs/2310.16379}.
+All the icons and images used in the paper are generated by \href{https://bing.com/create}{Image Creator in Bing}.